 Theory-based simulation models allow mapping and prediction of effects and their extent at the population and ecosystem level (e.g. in prospective modelling).
 Individual-based models simulate life-cycles of individual organisms and allow extrapolation of effects in populations based on concentration-dependent life data.
 At the ecosystem level, populations or communities are treated as compartments and their interactions are quantified in the light of variable environmental conditions.

-- Elucidation of hidden and indirect effects of xenobiotics on ecological communities
+- Elucidation of hidden and indirect effects of xenobiotics

 - Analysis of succession and drivers for community composition in disturbed systems